 Ive been researching the history of clinical psychoanalytic writing on transvestism, and for some reason a scene from the Devil Wears Prada keeps coming into my mind – where Miranda lays out the history of Andy’s cerulean top in a total unapologetic and evenhanded smack down.
-Arguably, one of the best scenes in this badass movie.
+Arguably, one of the best scenes.

 I’ve come up with some associations to share.